-To receive an Education Specialist degree, students must earn 30 graduate semester hours.
+To receive an Education Specialist degree in Instructional Design and Technology, students must earn 30 graduate semester hours.
 Twenty-four of the program hours must be completed through Keiser University.
 Students must pass a Comprehensive Examination at the completion of coursework.
 Program requirements are as follows: